Paleochristian Churches Part V – The Basilica of Santa Sabina in Rome

 Santa Sabina doors

 Another panel shows a figure being acclaimed by others, standing in front of a church and accompanied by an angel.
 While there have been various interpretations that this is a biblical event, another theory has it that the person’s costume would make him a Roman-Byzantine Emperor.
 If so, the most plausible candidate is Theodosius II, the Eastern Emperor at the time that Santa Sabina was built (and the nephew of Galla Placidia).
+Theodosius convened the Council of Ephesus in 431 AD, at which some of the thornier doctrinal questions of the early church were resolved, so you can imagine that this would have been considered worth commemorating.

 Santa Sabina doors